Diary of a Network Geek

 Through a Hacker’s Eyes

-Filed under: Deep Thoughts,Fun Work,Geek Work,News and Current Events,The Dark Side — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:14 am for you boring, normal people.
+Filed under: Deep Thoughts,Fun Work,Geek Work,News and Current Events,The Dark Side — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:14 am for you boring, normal people.

 Or, it takes a thief to catch a thief.